nsidc/granule-metgen/README.md

 directory (**operator is responsible for creating the output and ummg, cnm subdirectories for each collection**).
 This promotes operators having the ability to validate and visually QC their content before ingesting a collection.
 * When run without the dry run option, metgenc will transfer CNM to AWS, kicking off end-to-end ingest of data and UMM-G files.

+The `-q` (or `-qq`) flag is a command-line option _only_--there is no equivalent entry defined for `.ini` files.
+The `-q` setting will be included in the configuration output as an integer value corresponding to the number of `q` flags input by the user (0, 1, or 2).

 #### Examples running process
 The following is an example of using the dry run option (-d) to generate UMM-G and write CNM as files (-wc) for three granules (-n 3):